Contexter/FountainAI-API-Docs/Guide to Creating the FountainAI Deployment Repository.md

 ## **Introduction**

 This document provides a comprehensive, step-by-step guide for creating and structuring the FountainAI deployment repository using GitHub.
-This guide is designed for users who want to set up a repository for managing and deploying the FountainAI API services using GitHub Actions and AWS infrastructure.
-The approach outlined avoids redundant directory names and ensures a clean and organized structure.
+The guide is designed for users who want to manage and deploy the FountainAI API services using GitHub Actions and AWS infrastructure.
+The approach outlined ensures a clean and organized structure, avoiding redundant directory names.

 ## **Prerequisites**